aperiodic/c2-cljs-examples/README.md

 ## Usage

-Compile the clojurescript with `lein cljsbuild once`, and then launch the development server with `lein ring server`.
+Compile the clojurescript with `lein cljsbuild once`, build the html by running `./dev/bin/htmlbuild.sh` from the project's root, and then open one of the html files in `resources/public` in your browser.

 ## License